 The takeaway?
 Take customer service online, but make sure it still is relevant and convenient.
 It’s high-touch-style support with low-touch effort.

-Digital personalization is one way to get your customers to self-serve online while providing helpful, personal service.
-Because it’s personalized, it answers the customer’s specific need.
+Digital personalisation is one way to get your customers to self-serve online while providing helpful, personal service.
+Because it’s personalised, it answers the customer’s specific need.

 But format matters, too.
 Remember the scenarios above.
 Your customer is feeling overwhelmed, maybe worried, impatient.
 Now isn’t the time to hit them with a lot of text.